 Gouda, or "How-da" as the locals say, is a Dutch cheese named after the city of Gouda in the Netherlands.
-If truth be told, it is one of the most popular cheeses in the world, accounting for 50 to 60 percent of the world's cheese consumption.
+It is the most popular Dutch cheese in the world, accounting for 50 to 60% of the world's cheese consumption.
 Since the name is not protected, it has become a generic classification for all cheeses produced and sold under the name Gouda.
 Gouda is typically made from pasteurised cow's milk, although some artisan varieties are produced using sheep's or goat's milk.